 A variety of materials such as hardwood, softwood or HDF can be used for the mid core section, designed to help the flooring retain its shape and stability.
-There is an additional layer of stabilizing agents provided, of 1 mm thickness.
+There is an additional layer of stabilising agents provided, of 1mm thickness.
 This provides stability and prevents flooring movement because of changes in temperature or humidity.

 Most hardwood layers are not refinished, however, this does not mean that it can't be done.
 The possibility of refinishing depends on the hardwood thickness.

-Using high quality techniques all damaged regions are eliminated professionally.
+Using high quality techniques all damaged regions can be eliminated professionally.
 As much as 0.5mm thickness can be removed with sanding.
-However, the upper wear layer should never reduce more than 0.5 mm as you risk damaging your floor.
+However, the upper wear layer should never be reduced to less than 0.5mm thick as you risk irreparable damage to your floor.